hejin-jeong/Portfolio-Website/README.md

 # Hejin's Portfolio Website

-This website is for more information about me, Hejin Jeong, including experience and projects.
+This React app is for more information about me, Hejin Jeong, including experience and projects.
-This project is built by ReactJS.